 The flavors of these cupcakes reminded me of the perfect ice cream sundae, so I decided on an ice cream sundae style cupcake with lots of sprinkles, of course.
 The cake involves fresh strawberries and my favorite method of whipping egg whites into the batter.
 When you whip egg whites and then fold them into cupcake batter, the cake ends up ridiculously light and fluffy.

 Just trust me on this and do it.

 Chocolate ganache always seems to impress people, but it’s so, so easy… Just hot cream and chocolate blended together.

 You’ll use a some of the chocolate to fill the cupcakes.
 A little surprise that makes these SO much more delicious.

-Along with a vanilla buttercream.
-You can use vanilla extract for the frosting, but I went with the Vanilla Custard flavoring from Wilton’s Treatology pack.
-Of course, it was necessary to drizzle more chocolate ganache over the top for an ice cream sundae feel.
-And lots of sprinkles!
+The vanilla buttercream is also necessary.
+You can definitely use vanilla extract for the frosting, but I went with the Vanilla Custard flavoring from Wilton’s Treatology pack (affiliate link).
+And of course, I also drizzled more chocolate ganache over the top of the buttercream for an ice cream sundae feel.

-Believe it or not, I really think these were some of the best cupcakes I’ve ever made.
+Believe it or not, I really think these chocolate, vanilla, and strawberry cupcakes are some of the best cupcakes I’ve ever made.
 But you should just believe it.
 I wouldn’t lie about that.
-I think it was partly just because they included the best of all the worlds.
+I think it’s partly just because they include the best of all the worlds.